flori950/tub_inspired_optical_flow/optical_flow/sources/README.md

 >-Sources:
 >>This is the folder contains the slides and the original jupyter notebook which explains some general ideas of this project.
-Futhermore it has the implementation and usage of the temporal filter
+Futhermore it has the implementation and usage of the temporal filter.
 > > 1.optical_flow.ipynb
 > > > a.definitions of  spatial and temporal filters
 > > > b. visualization of filters above in 2d or 3d view